 A cheeky and fun Xmas event hosted in the PDR at Bistrotheque, XMAS TRADE is a pop-up festive market featuring artists, makers, designers, fashions & merch from 25+ traders.
 With Prem Sahib, George Henry Longly, Celia Hempton, James Davison Studio, Jeffrey Hinton and many more.
 More info.

 Blood In My Milk by Marianna Simnett, New Museum New York, until 1 June 2019

-A new film and installation, in this light-, and sound-based work, Simnett makes use of narrative structures and fantastical modes of storytelling, like fables, to guide a cast of characters through events that expose the subtle mechanics of violence and control that surround us.
-More info
+A new film and installation, in this light-, and sound-based work, Simnett uses narrative structures and fantastical modes of storytelling, like fables, to guide a cast of characters through events that expose the subtle mechanics of violence and control that surround us.
+More info.

 On our playlist: